blueskythlikesclouds/GenerationsRaytracing/README.md

 Generations Raytracing is a work-in-progress mod that replaces Sonic Generations' renderer with a DXR raytracer.
 The mod implements real-time global illumination, reflections, and shadows, completely replacing the pre-baked lighting data in the game.

+## Disclaimer

+This repository is intended solely for reference purposes and not for building a playable version of the mod.
+Please wait for the official release on GameBanana.

 ## Preview

 <div align="center">